 According to national law, access to health care must be guaranteed for asylum seekers during the entire procedure and even longer, after dismissal or rejection of the application under the regime of emergency aid.
 Like most public allowances, health care falls within federal competence during the period spent in the reception and processing centre, while it becomes a cantonal one after the cantonal assignation.
-During the stay in a federal centre, asylum seekers should have access to all necessary medical and dental care, both basic care and emergency care.
-Medical care within federal centres are delegated to the company or organisation in charge of general logistics and management of the centres (see section on Types of Accommodation).
+During the stay in a federal centre, asylum seekers should have access to all necessary medical basic care and dental emergency care.
+Medical care within federal centres is delegated to the company or organisation in charge of general logistics and management of the centres (see section on Types of Accommodation).

 The national law provides for a generalised affiliation of all asylum seekers to a health insurance, according to the Federal Act of 18 March 1994 on Health Insurance.
 This means that every asylum seeker has health insurance.
 The Asylum Act provides specific dispositions that allow cantons to limit the choice of insurers and service providers for asylum seekers.
 Psychological or psychiatric treatment is covered by health insurance.
 Health care costs are included in the social assistance and are therefore under cantonal competence from the moment of the assignation to the canton.
 Since 1 August 2011, rejected and dismissed asylum seekers who have a right to emergency aid are also affiliated to a health insurance.

-Cantonal organisation for health support in the reception centres is under cantonal competence.
+The organisation of health support in the cantonal reception centres is under cantonal competence.
 Similar obstacles as in the federal centres may occur regarding the triage by the staff of the centre, even though some cantons do provide for medical staff within the reception centres.

 Article 8 Ordinance of the FDJP on the management of federal reception centres in the field of asylum.